Cowcow2831/alkebulan-wiki/obsidian-notes/Alkebulan/02 - Locations/The Cerulean Reach/Port Zephyr/Port Zephyr.md

 The city's approximately 12,000 inhabitants represent a desperate mix of local survivors, economic refugees from failed settlements, and immigrants seeking any chance at stability.
 This diversity creates a cosmopolitan atmosphere built on mutual dependence—when everyone is fighting to survive, old prejudices become luxuries few can afford.
 However, this cooperation exists alongside vicious competition for resources, with [[Languages and Communication|Trade Common]] serving as much to negotiate survival as commercial deals.

 Port Zephyr's strategic importance stems from its unique position as both sanctuary and trap.
-As the largest functional settlement in [[The Cerulean Reach (old)]], it serves as a crucial buffer against [[The Amunrai Imperium]]'s expansion, but this protection comes at the cost of economic subjugation.
+As the largest functional settlement in [[The Cerulean Reach]], it serves as a crucial buffer against [[The Amunrai Imperium]]'s expansion, but this protection comes at the cost of economic subjugation.
 The Empire doesn't need to conquer Port Zephyr—they own it through debt, dependency, and the constant threat that imperial protection could be withdrawn at any moment.

 ### City Layout and Districts